method5/method5/administer_method5.md

 1: Install Method5 on remote database.
 --------------------------------------

-Run this command on the management server as a DBA, but run the output on the remote server as SYSDBA.
+Run this command on the management server as a DBA, but run the output on each new remote server as SYSDBA.

+	set long 1000000
 	select method5.method5_admin.generate_remote_install_script() from dual;

+Run these commands on the management server as a DBA and view the results.

+	set long 1000000
+	--This will create new database links.
+	begin
+		m5_proc(p_code => 'select * from dual', p_asynchronous => false);
+	end;
+	/
+	--This will create a SYS key for the new database links. select method5.method5_admin.set_all_missing_sys_keys() from dual;

 <a name="reset_method5_password"/>